-The Funds are managed by iM Global Partner Fund Management, LLC ("iM Global"), 2301 Rosecrans Avenue, Suite 2150, El Segundo, California 90245. iM Global is wholly-owned by iM Global Partner SAS (France), which is beneficially owned by iM Square SAS, a Paris-based investment and development platform dedicated to the asset management business.
+The Funds are managed by iM Global Partner Fund Management, LLC ("iM Global"), 2301 Rosecrans Avenue, Suite 2150, El Segundo, California 90245. iM Global is wholly-owned by iM Global Partner SAS (France), which is beneficially owned by iM Square SAS, a Paris-based asset management business.
 IM Global has overall responsibility for assets under management, recommends the selection of managers as sub-advisors of the Funds (each, a "manager" or "sub-advisor") to the Board of Trustees (the "Board") of the Litman Gregory Funds Trust (the "Trust"), evaluates the performance of the managers, monitors changes at the managers' organizations that may impact their abilities to deliver superior future performance, determines when to rebalance the managers' assets and the amount of cash equivalents (if any) that may be held in addition to cash in each of the managers' sub-portfolios, coordinates with the managers with respect to diversification and tax issues and oversees the operational aspects of the Funds.

-Jack Chee is an Assistant Secretary of the Trust and the Co-Portfolio Manager of the Global Select Fund, the High Income Fund, the Small Company Fund, the iMGP International Fund, the iMGP Alternative Strategies Fund, the iMGP Oldfield International Value Fund, the iMGP Berkshire Dividend Growth ETF and the Polen Capital Global Growth ETF.
+Jack Chee is an Assistant Secretary of the Trust and the Co-Portfolio Manager of the Global Select Fund, the High Income Fund, the Small Company Fund, the iMGP International Fund, the iMGP Berkshire Dividend Growth ETF and the Polen Capital Global Growth ETF.
 The iMGP Berkshire Dividend Growth ETF and Polen Capital Global Growth ETF are series of the Trust that are offered through separate prospectuses.
 Mr. Chee is also the CIO Asset Management US of the Advisor.